What Email Newsletter Sign-Up Incentive Works Best in eCommerce?

 These findings can be attributed to the less is more approach.
 In an eCommerce context, this means that larger discounts can work to devalue a business whilst smaller discounts can evoke feelings of trust.

 Learning to toe the line between offering too much or too little can be difficult.
-But, following the above findings will act as a failsafe guide to increasing your incentivised data collection campaign.
+But the above findings can act as a guide to increasing your bank of first-party data.

 Best practices for maximising campaign engagement

-Once you’ve optimised the incentives that will encourage customers to complete your pop-up form, you can improve their success rate further by refreshing the way you present them on-site.
+Once you’ve optimised the incentives that will encourage customers to complete your form, you can improve your success rate further by refreshing the way you present them on-site.

 Let’s explore the actionable steps you can take to do this.